slamora/brackets-wiki/How-to-Use-Brackets.md

 * Browser preview updates in real time as you type in HTML _and_ CSS files (without reloading)
 * If you edit any other type of file, the page is auto-reloaded when you save
 * When you move the cursor around an HTML file, the corresponding element is highlighted in the browser
-* When you move the cursor around a CSS file, all elements matching the CSS rule are highlighted in the browser
+* When you move the cursor around a CSS/LESS/SCSS file, all elements matching the current rule are highlighted in the browser
 * (All cursor-driven highlighting can be disabled by unchecking **View > Live Preview Highlight**)

 All the CSS features above also work when you're in an inline Quick Edit CSS editor.